yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 .
 .
 ```
-Config file for `RowDataTable` needs at least the following two properties.
+Config file for `RowDataTable` needs the following properties.
 ```
 [Type]
 R